VasilMG/Django-ExchangeLogisticsApp/README.md

 # ExchangeLogisticsApp
-Basic app for a logistics company with built in freight exchange.
+This is an app for a logistics company with built in freight exchange.

 Stack used:
  - python